yiisoft/view/docs/basic-functionality.md

 Within a view, you can access `$this` which refers to the `Yiisoft\View\View` managing and rendering this view template.
 Besides `$this`, there may be other predefined variables in a view, such as `$posts` in the above example.
-These variables represent the data that is passed by the parameters when rendering the view.
+These variables represent the data that is passed as parameters when rendering the view.
+Note that `<?=` does not automatically encode variables for safe use with HTML and you should take care of it.

 > Tip: The predefined variables are listed in a comment block at beginning of a view so that they
 > can be recognized by IDEs.
 It is also a good way of documenting your views.